 You may opt out of our various communications as follows:

-E-mail Communications: (1) click the unsubscribe link located in our emails, or (2) by CLICKING HERE, or (3) by calling us at (833) 630-2070and clearly setting forth your request.
+E-mail Communications: (1) click the unsubscribe link located in our emails, or (2) by emailing us at Privacy@TalkFurther.com with "UNSUBSCRIBE" in the subject line, or (3) by calling us at (833) 630-2070 and clearly setting forth your request.

 Third-Party Sharing: (1) e-mail us at Privacy@TalkFurther.com with the words “THIRD-PARTY E-MAIL REMOVAL” in the subject line, or (2) by calling us at (833) 630-2070 and clearly setting forth your request.

-We may share your mobile phone number with service providers with our service providers to help us with the above activities, but not for their own marketing.
+We may share your mobile phone number with service providers or platform providers who provide SMS services on our behalf, but we will not sell, share, or disclose your mobile phone number to third parties or affiliates for their own marketing purposes.
 We do not guarantee availability or performance of this text/SMS service, including liability for transmission delays or message failures.

 Please note that even once we comply with any of your requests as set forth above, de-identified and aggregate data including your personal data may still be shared, but it will not be identified or identifiable to you.

 We recognize the importance of children’s safety and privacy.
-The website is not designed to attract children, and is not intended for use by any children under the age of 18.
-We do not request, or knowingly collect, any personally identifiable information from children under the age of 18.
-If you are under age 18, you do not have permission to use this website or our Services.
+The website is not designed to attract children, and is not intended for use by any children under the age of 13.
+We do not request, or knowingly collect, any personally identifiable information from children under the age of 13.
+If you are under age 13, you do not have permission to use this website or our Services.

 For your convenience, the website may contain links to other websites.
 We are not responsible for the privacy practices, advertising, products, or the content of such other websites.
 None of the links should be deemed to imply that we endorse or have any affiliation with the links.
 You should review the privacy policies and Terms of Use of all other websites or links you visit.